wanchain/wanchain-js-walletcli/README.md

     Status:                                                                       Revoked

 Example 4 (Revoke on source chain)
-    After Alice lock token on source chain, she change her mind.
-Now ,she can revoke this transaction on source chain.
+    After Alice lock token on source chain, she changes her mind.
+Alice needs to wait for the Storeman timeout (HTLC), and then she can revoke this transaction on source chain.

     step1:
     wallet-cli$ revoke